Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networktime-ticks.md

 ```

 :::tip
-When using FixedUpdate or physics in your game, set the network tick rate to the same rate as the fixed update rate.
-The FixedUpdate rate can be changed in `Edit > Project Settings > Time > Fixed Timestep`
+When using `FixedUpdate` or physics in your game, set the network tick rate to the same rate as the fixed update rate.
+The `FixedUpdate` rate can be changed in `Edit > Project Settings > Time > Fixed Timestep`
 :::

 ## Network FixedTime

-Network FixedTime can be used to get a time value representing the time during a network tick.
-This works similar to FixedUpdate where Time.fixedTime represents the time during the FixedUpdate.
+`Network FixedTime` can be used to get a time value representing the time during a network tick.
+This works similar to `FixedUpdate` where `Time.fixedTime` represents the time during the `FixedUpdate`.

 ```cs
 public void Update()